 Finally, in the very unlikely event that you do get pregnant while you have an IUD inserted, there may be an increased risk of an ectopic pregnancy, when a fertilized egg implants and grows outside the uterus.

 How painful is an IUD?

-We’re not going to sugarcoat this — getting an IUD inserted can be rough, and you may feel pain during and some cramping after the process.
+We’re not going to sugarcoat this — getting an IUD inserted is not fun, and you may feel pain during and some cramping after the process.

 Luckily, in many cases, the pain only lasts for a short time.

 We don’t know exactly why IUD insertion is more painful for some people than others.

 But it may be a little easier for you if:

 - You’ve had a vaginal birth before.